aturling/dirt-module/README.md

 * *Group Information Survey*: Information about the Citizen Scientist participants (e.g., group name, group members).
-* *Site Description Survey*: Information about the collection site (e.g., site address, GSP coordinates, habitat, land management practices).
+* *Site Description Survey*: Information about the collection site (e.g., site address, GPS coordinates, habitat, land management practices).
 * *Monthly Data Survey*: Site variables collected monthly, such as soil respiration and soil water content.
 Some fields are calculated automatically for the participants on this survey.